-The Importance of Learning Table Etiquette
+The Importance of Learning Proper Table Manners

-When I was a child, my father carefully laid out a complete formal dining place setting and then began the process of educating me on how to eat in Western settings.
-I have found this education invaluable and have used it throughout my life.
 All of us should feel confident when we sit down at a table, whether it is a formal dining setting with a six-course menu at the country estate of a Duke or your sister-in-law’s fortieth birthday party.
 That confidence comes with knowledge and practice.

-In the United States, most dinners are informal but informality should focus on our relationships with others, and never mean that we talk with food in our mouths, or dress as a five-year-old boy (i.e. shorts and sneakers and t-shirt) when invited to someone’s home for a barbecue.
+In the United States, most dinners are informal, but informality should focus on our relationships with others, and never mean that we talk with food in our mouths, or dress as a five-year-old boy (i.e., shorts and sneakers and t-shirt) when invited to someone’s home for a barbecue.

 Before the event

-It literally means “répondez s’il vous plaît” or please respond.
+It literally means “répondez s’il vous plaît,” or please respond.
 Therefore, Inform your host or hostess within 24 hours of receiving your invitation; 72 hours if you have a legitimate reason for delaying (travel, family emergencies) your response.
 Of course, a delayed response is always better than no response but never reply maybe, as yes or no is expected.

-If you have food allergies or restrictions indicate them when you reply, as it is rude to request menu changes after you are seated.
+If you have food allergies or restrictions, indicate them when you reply, as it is rude to request menu changes after you are seated.

 If you have informed your host that you will not be attending, but your plans change, it is not appropriate to ask the host if the invitation is still open.

 Unless you experience a family or personal emergency or are called out of town because of work, attend the dinner if you have indicated you will do so.
-If such an emergency arises, inform your host as soon as possible so they do not worry about your safety.
+If such an emergency arises, inform your host as soon as possible, so they do not worry about your safety.

-Purchase a host or hostess gift, such as flowers, wine or something special, but don’t expect that gift will be be shared or used at the event.
+Purchase a host or hostess gift, such as flowers, wine or something special, but don’t expect that present will be shared or used at the event.
 In Japan, gifts should always accompany the guest and given to the host with both hands, preferably with the bag where you bought the gift underneath the gift.

 Know Your Context – Dress

 Who has invited you to dinner?
 Where?
 In the United States, guests are frequently entertained in the host’s home.
-In East Asia, particularly Japan and China and Taiwan, entertaining is done almost exclusively at restaurants.
+In East Asia, notably Japan and China and Taiwan, entertaining is done almost exclusively at restaurants.

 By knowing your context, you will also have a good idea about what to wear.
 Here is a great look for spring, with jeans included.
 In the summer months, jeans may be too hot.
 So consider seersucker.
-And in this guide to better dressing in the fall, remove your tie, and voila, elegant casual.
+And in this guide to better dressing in the fall, remove your tie, and voila, elegantly casual.

 While it is rude to ask who else is invited, perhaps you were asked to attend by email or by an internet service such as Facebook or Evite.
 If so, take a moment to look at the guest list.
-This will allow you to determine if this is an occasion for friends to get together or if it will be a more business oriented event.
+This will allow you to determine if this is an occasion for friends to get together or if it will be a more business-oriented event.
 Keep the guest list in mind during the week leading up to the event.
 Take note of current events of potential interest to the group you can bring up in conversation.

 The Cell Phone Dilemma

 All dining experiences with others are social events where food is served.
 The focus should always be on conversation.
-Therefore, turn off your smart phone off and don’t use it at all because that implies you are more interested in your device than in the people around you.
+Therefore, turn off your smartphone off and don’t use it at all because that implies you are more interested in your device than in the people around you.

 - Focus on others